FIVE JEWELS OF WISDOM

 ignorant piece of machinery or by praising it?
 It is the substance of the

 greater view, as seen by the soul, that dispels all sense of self-importance.
+The

-shallow state that, eventually, everyone will transcend.
+a shallow state that everyone will eventually transcend.

 At this stage, all that is needed is to become aware of your selfish